 If you are a sweet tooth for these fudgy chocolate peanut butter brownies,, you have to try these other peanut butter desserts too.
 These peanut butter rice krispie treats are topped with a layer of chocolate that makes them simply divine!
 You simply can’t go wrong with my chocolate peanut butter oat bars that have a gooey peanut butter layer mixed with chocolate in the center and is a great recipe.
-Or try the ultimate peanut butter lover’s cookie, my Reese’s Pieces peanut butter chip cookies or my peanut butter cup cheesecake dip, yum!
+Or try the ultimate peanut butter lover’s recipes, my Reese’s Pieces peanut butter chip cookies or my peanut butter cup cheesecake dip, yum!

 How To Make Chocolate Fudgy Peanut Butter Brownies With A Swirl Top

 - Mix Together Brownie Batter– Mix together wet ingredients first (eggs, melted butter, sugar, and vanilla.)
 Then add the dry ingredients (all purpose flour, cocoa) until a batter forms.
 Keep the brownies fudgier by mixing them until they are just combined.
 Unlike something like frosting, we don’t want to whip the batter.
 Then mix in the chocolate chips and peanut butter chips.
 Add the batter into the prepared square pan.

 - Drizzle Peanut Butter – Heat the peanut butter in the microwave until it’s warm.
-Drizzle warm, creamy peanut butter over the top of the brownies.
+Drizzle warm, creamy peanut butter over the top of the chocolate mixture.
 Try to spread it out as much as possible so you don’t have too many large clumps of peanut butter that you’ll have to spread in the next step.

-- Swirl The Top Of The Brownie Batter– Using a butter knife or a chopstick, run it through the batter to create swirl patterns in the peanut butter in chocolate.
+- Swirl The Top Of The Brownie Batter– Using a butter knife or a chopstick, run it through the batter to create swirl patterns in the peanut butter mixture on top of the chocolate.
 You want to do this enough that it has a great pattern so it looks kind of like tie-dye.